//this is the mailchimp popup form //ShareThis code for sharing images

 What is Organizational Culture?

-Some people may confuse it with the company’s mission statement or business goals, but these terms do not mean the same thing.
+Some people may confuse organizational culture with the company’s mission statement or business goals, but these terms do not mean the same thing.
 However, they may help define your overall organizational culture in one way or another.

 While the term “organizational culture” might be new to some people, it has actually been around since the 1950s.
 It received very little attention for decades and did not become a popular topic of discussion for organization theory until the 1980s.